 Key Stage One Curriculum

 The term ‘curriculum’ covers all aspects of the school experience.
 This includes The National curriculum and the wider curriculum.
-Each half-term class teachers will add a curriculum guide to their page of the website to provide detail of content to be covered during that period.
+Each week teachers will add a 'What we are learning' sheet to their class page of the website to provide detail of content to be covered during that time.

 - To engender a love of learning